This Island Earth (novel): Plot

 Cal believes that all of Earth should be participating in the war that the Peace Engineers have somehow gotten us into so he gathers documents and samples, takes a small airplane and flies to Washington.
 Halfway there he and his plane are snatched out of the air by a spaceship and taken to the Moon.
 There Jorgasnovara tells Cal, Ruth, and Ole that Peace Engineers is actually run by his people, aliens called "the Llanna", and that the Llanna are engaged in a millennia-long intergalactic war with aliens called "the Guarra".
 Earth is now being used in that war in a similar way to how certain small Pacific islands were used during World War II.

 Returning to Earth, Cal, Ruth, and Ole find the plant being sabotaged.
 The Llannans decide to abandon it but before they leave Cal and Ruth discover that Ole is a Guarra sleeper agent.
 As a consequence of the interocitor-mediated battle that destroys Ole and his non-human henchmen, Jorgasnovara also dies.

 Cal and Ruth are taken to Jorgasnovara's home world and told that Earth is to be completely abandoned, that the Guarra will destroy it as they have destroyed so many other worlds.
 Cal protests, but the Llannan Council tells him that their war computers have predicted that they would not defend Earth.
 But the Guarran war computers would tell the Guarra the same thing so Cal points out to the council that the very best tactic is to do what the Guarra would never expect.
 The Llannans agree to defend Earth and Cal and Ruth look forward to returning home.

 Title

 In explaining the cosmic war his people are waging, Jorgasnovara compares Earth to a small Pacific island in the recently concluded Second World War.
 He explains that the natives could not comprehend the conflict raging around them, but that they can, nonetheless, contribute something to the war effort, such as by building airstrips.
+Jones had taken the novel title from a line in Robert Graves' poem, "Darien" ("It is a poet’s privilege and fate/To fall enamoured of the one Muse/Who variously haunts this island earth".)